 So why is it that the enterprise technology we use in the office every day doesn’t cater to a huge portion of the workforce?
 Emails are inaccessible to most deskless workers.
 The company intranet is something that frontline workers get excluded from too.
 And dialling into team meetings is logistically impossible for staff working in customer-facing roles.
 In fact, it often takes weeks for updates on products and protocol discussed in meetings to trickle down to remote staff.

-To investigate this gap between HQ and the frontline, Workplace by Facebook recently conducted a study involving 2,000 senior business decision makers and 2,000 frontline workers across the UK and the US.
+To investigate this gap between HQ and the frontline, Workplace from Meta recently conducted a study involving 2,000 senior business decision-makers and 2,000 frontline workers across the UK and the US.
 It turns out that the disconnect between the two is quite alarming.

 What’s abundantly clear is that a major causal factor in the disconnect between people working on the frontline and those in head office is a breakdown in communication.
 Those feelings of physical isolation from the rest of the workforce are exacerbated by technology that makes it hard for frontline workers to have their voice heard.
 Now more than ever, it’s vital that there are open channels of communication that facilitate bottom-up communication and allow deskless workers to be active participants in the company conversation.
 In other words, be deskless not voiceless.

 Companies can start by adopting mobile-friendly communication tools that work equally well for remote and desk-based employees.
 It may not be possible to eradicate email straight away, but instant messaging tools can supplement email to diversify a company’s communication channels.
 With instant messaging, staff from all corners of the business can exchange ideas in real-time, get instant feedback and share live updates, without being bound to a desk.